Vulnerability of nuclear facilities to attack: Anti-terrorism preparedness in the United States

 Terrorists could target nuclear power plants in an attempt to release radioactive contamination into the community.
 The United States 9/11 Commission has said that nuclear power plants were potential targets originally considered for the September 11, 2001 attacks.
 If terrorist groups could sufficiently damage safety systems to cause a core meltdown at a nuclear power plant, and/or sufficiently damage spent fuel pools, such an attack could lead to a widespread radioactive contamination.
 According to a 2004 report by the U.S. Congressional Budget Office, "The human, environmental, and economic costs from a successful attack on a nuclear power plant that results in the release of substantial quantities of radioactive material to the environment could be great."
 An attack on a reactor's spent fuel pool could also be serious, as these pools are less protected than the reactor core.
 The release of radioactivity could lead to thousands of near-term deaths and greater numbers of long-term fatalities.

 If nuclear power use is to expand significantly, nuclear facilities will have to be made extremely safe from attacks that could release massive quantities of radioactivity into the community.
-New reactor designs have features of passive safety, such as the flooding of the reactor core without active intervention by reactor operators.
+New reactor designs have features of passive nuclear safety, such as the flooding of the reactor core without active intervention by reactor operators.
 But these safety measures have generally been developed and studied with respect to accidents, not to the deliberate reactor attack by a terrorist group.
 However, the US Nuclear Regulatory Commission does now also require new reactor license applications to consider security during the design stage.